liefkeannabelle/maky/design/api-specification-new.md

 - The `sessionId` is valid and belongs to the same user provided in `user`.

 **Effects:**
-- Returns all `PRIVATE` posts authored by the authenticated user, ordered by creation date (newest first).
+- Returns all `PRIVATE` posts authored by the authenticated user, ordered by creation date (newest first), inside the `{ "results": [...], "error": string | null }` envelope so authentication failures can be surfaced consistently.

 **Request Body:**
 ```json